actionml/harness/rest-server/install.md

 $ ./harness stop
 ```

-You should see something like the following when it finishes building successfully.
+You should see something like the following when it shuts down successfully.

 ```bash
 $ Stopping Harness server...